MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-a-basic-project-system-part-1.md

 3. Examine the values for the `nameSpace` and `className` parameters.

     -   `nameSpace` is given the value of the \<RootNamespace> element in the *\Templates\Projects\SimpleProject\SimpleProject.myproj* project template file.
-In this case, the value is "MyRootNamespace".
+In this case, the value is`MyRootNamespace`.

     -   `className` is given the value of the class source file name, without the file name extension.
-In this case, the first file to be copied to the destination folder is *AssemblyInfo.cs*; therefore, the value of className is "AssemblyInfo".
+In this case, the first file to be copied to the destination folder is *AssemblyInfo.cs*; therefore, the value of className is `AssemblyInfo`.

-4. Remove the breakpoint and press F5 to continue execution.
+4. Remove the breakpoint and press **F5** to continue execution.

      Visual Studio should finish creating a project.